 4. "The sound isn't clear anymore."

-Muffled sound is often due to the buildup of earwax, or cerumen, says Andrea Sterkel, an audiologist and director of audiologist services at the Case Western Reserve University School of Medicine in Cleveland.
+The muffling of sound is often due to the buildup of earwax, or cerumen, says Andrea Sterkel, a senior audiologist at University Hospitals in Cleveland.
 If you produce a lot of earwax, you may need to have your ears cleaned regularly.
 Put a few drops of mineral or baby oil, glycerin or hydrogen peroxide into your ear to soften the wax, or have a health provider do it.

 You may also need a wax trap, a small pit that will clutch any earwax before it can get into and damage the internal components of the hearing aid.
 The trap needs to be changed periodically so the device keeps working effectively.